AndreaCeccarelli/attack_generation/README.md

 # attack_generation

-Repository of the paper *Intrusion detection without attack knowledge: generating Out-of-Distribution tabular data - Practical Experience Report*.
+Repository of the paper * Andrea Ceccarelli, Tommaso Zoppi: Intrusion detection without attack knowledge: generating Out-of-Distribution tabular data - Practical Experience Report*, ISSRE 2023.

-Anonymous version for submission.

-PDF submitted, not reported here.

 Instructions to reproduce the results of the paper are below.